Border Patrol agents have seized thousands of fake covid vaccine cards destined for locations across the U.S.

 And colleges across the country that have required students and faculty to get vaccinated before returning to campus have been raising concerns that people might be submitting forged records.

-Federal authorities lamented that watching for counterfeit vaccine documents has taken away from border patrol agents’ other duties, including spotting potentially dangerous and illegal drugs.
+Federal authorities lamented that watching for counterfeit vaccine documents has taken Border Patrol agents away from other duties, including spotting potentially dangerous and illegal drugs.

 “CBP Officers at the Area Port of Memphis remain committed to stopping counterfeit smuggling and helping to protect our communities,” Neipert said.
 “But just know that when you order a fake vaxx card, you are using my [officers’] time as they also seize fentanyl and methamphetamines.”